-- (xx) Sexual Exploitation.
-"Sexual Exploitation" means any act of taking non-Consensual, unjust or abusive sexual advantage of another person for one's own advantage or benefit or to benefit or advantage anyone other than the person being exploited.
-Sexual Exploitation includes, but is not limited to: - 1.
-Causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over such person; - 2.
-Prostituting another person (i.e. personally gaining money, privilege or power from the sexual activities of another); - 3.
-Non-Consensual videotaping, photographing, or audiotaping of sexual activity and/or distribution of these materials via media such as, but not limited to, the Internet; - 4.
-Exceeding the boundaries of Consent (e.g., allowing another person to observe Consensual sex without the knowledge of or Consent from all participants); - 5.
+(xiv) Sexual Exploitation.
+"Sexual Exploitation" means any act of taking non-Consensual, unjust, or abusive sexual advantage of another person for one's own advantage or benefit or to benefit or advantage anyone other than the person being exploited.
+Sexual Exploitation includes, but is not limited to:

+- 1. Causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over that person; - 2.
+Prostituting another person, i.e., personally gaining money, privilege, or power from the sexual activities of another: - 3.
+Non-Consensual videotaping, photographing, or audiotaping of sexual activity and/or distribution of such materials via media, including, but not limited to, the Internet; - 4.
+Exceeding the boundaries of Consent, e.g., allowing another person to observe Consensual sex without the knowledge of or Consent from all participants; - 5.
 Voyeurism; and - 6.
-Knowingly or recklessly transmitting a sexually transmitted disease (including HIV) to another individual.
+Knowingly or recklessly transmitting a sexually transmitted disease (including, but not limited to, HIV) to another individual.

-(xxi) Sexual Harassment.
-"Sexual Harassment" is any unwelcome verbal, non verbal, written, electronic or physical conduct of a sexual nature.
-Examples of Sexual Harassment include instances in which:
+(xv) Sexual Harassment.
+"Sexual Harassment" is any unwelcome verbal, non-verbal, written, electronically-generated, or physical conduct of a sexual nature.
+Sexual Harassment includes, but is not limited to, instances in which:

-- 1) Submission or consent to the behavior is reasonably believed to carry consequences for the individual's education, employment, on-campus living environment, or participation in a University activity.
-Examples of this type of sexual harassment include: - a) pressuring an individual to engage in sexual behavior for some educational or employment benefit, or - b) making a real or perceived threat that rejecting sexual behavior will carry a negative educational or employment consequence for the individual. - 2) The behavior is so severe or pervasive that is has the effect of substantially interfering with the individual's work or educational performance by creating an intimidating, hostile, or demeaning environment for employment, education, on-campus living, or participation in a University activity.
-Examples of this type of sexual harassment include: - a) one or more instances of Sexual Assault; - b) persistent unwelcome efforts to develop a romantic or sexual relationship; - c) unwelcome sexual advances or requests for sexual favors; - d) unwelcome commentary about an individual's body or sexual activities; - e) repeated and unwelcome sexually-oriented teasing, joking, or flirting; and - f) verbal abuse of a sexual nature.
+- 1) Submission or consent to the unwelcomed behavior is reasonably believed to carry consequences for the individual's education, employment, on-campus living environment, or participation in a University activity.
+Examples may include, but are not limited to: - a) pressuring an individual to engage in sexual behavior for an educational or employment benefit; or - b) making a real or perceived threat that rejecting sexual behavior will carry a negative educational or employment consequence. - 2) The behavior is so severe or pervasive that it substantially interferes with an individual's work or educational performance by creating an intimidating, hostile, or demeaning environment for employment, education, on-campus living, or participation in a University activity.
+Examples of this type of sexual harassment include, but are not limited to: - a) one or more instance of Sexual Assault; - b) persistent, unwelcome efforts to develop a romantic or sexual relationship; - c) unwelcome sexual advances or requests for sexual favors;

+- d) unwelcome commentary about an individual's body or sexual activities; - e) repeated, unwelcome sexually-oriented teasing, joking, or flirting; and/or - f) verbal abuse of a sexual nature.

-Sexual harassment also includes acts of intimidation, bullying, aggression or hostility based on gender or gender-stereotyping, even if the acts do not involve conduct of a sexual nature.
+Sexual harassment also includes acts of intimidation, bullying, aggression, or hostility, based on gender or gender stereotyping, even if the acts do not involve conduct of a sexual nature.

-(xxii) Sexual Misconduct.
+(xvi) Sexual Misconduct.
 "Sexual Misconduct" means any conduct or act of a sexual nature perpetrated against an individual without Consent.
 Sexual Misconduct can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
 Sexual Misconduct can be committed by men or by women, and it can occur between people of the same or different sex.
 The University encourages reporting of all Sexual Misconduct.
-Sexual Misconduct includes but is not limited to:
+Sexual Misconduct includes, but is not limited to:

-- 1) Dating Violence; - 2) Domestic Violence;
+- 1) Dating Violence;

+- 2) Domestic Violence;

-- 3) Non-forcible sex acts, which are unlawful sexual acts where Consent is not relevant, such as sexual contact with an individual under the statutory age of Consent, as defined by State law, or between persons who are related to each other within degrees wherein marriage is prohibited by law;
+- 3) Non-forcible sex acts, which are unlawful sexual acts where Consent is not relevant, such as sexual contact with a minor, as defined by State law, or between persons related to each other within degrees such that marriage is prohibited by law;

 - 4) Sexual Assault;

 - 5) Sexual Exploitation;

-- 6) Sexual Harassment; and
+- 6) Sexual Harassment; and/or

 - 7) Stalking.

-(xxiv) Stalking.
-"Stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to:
+(xvii) Stalking.
+"Stalking" is a course of conduct, directed at a specific person, and that would cause a reasonable person to:

-- 1) fear for his or her safety or the safety of others; or - 2) suffer substantial emotional distress.
+- 1) fear for his or her safety or the safety of another; or - 2) suffer substantial emotional distress.